A921/Persistent-Memory-Sample-Code/README.md

+NOTE: This is still a WIP
 # Persistent-Memory sample code using libpmem
-Simple introduction to the libpmem library for perisistent memory (PM) programming.
+Brief introduction to the libpmem library for perisistent memory (PM) programming.
 Summarized manual pages intended to strengthen my understanding as well for anyone interested.
 Although the library provides low-level support for persistent memory, it is still usable without PM devices.
 For use with PM devices, applications need to use direct access storage (DAX), which enables direct access to files stores, directly mapping virtual addresses to physical addresses and thus bypassing page caches.